 The PGIC scale is a validated generic tool for the assessment of overall change in the severity of illness following treatment.
-Patients will rate the change in their overall health and wellbeing compared with how they felt at the start of the study (the time after the patient received the first IMP dose) as "much worse," "moderately worse," "slightly worse," "stayed the same," "a little better," "moderately better," or "much better."
+Patients will rate the change in their overall health and well-being compared with how they felt at the start of the study (the time after the patient received the first IMP dose) as "much worse," "moderately worse," "slightly worse," "stayed the same," "a little better," "moderately better," or "much better."

-Patients will record responses to the PGIC scale in the electronic diary device at home at week 1 and in the investigational site tablet at the time points detailed in Table 2.
+Patients will record responses to the PGIC scale in the electronic diary device at home at week 1 and in the investigational site tablet at the time points detailed in at the time points detailed in Table 2.